semgrep/semgrep-docs/docs/running-rules.md

 Rules are instructions based on which Semgrep detects patterns in code.
 When Semgrep reports a code using mentioned rules, the detected code is called a finding.
 The process of scanning and detecting a piece of code is sometimes called matching, as Semgrep matches the code using rules to report a finding.

 Semgrep findings can help you to catch issues of security, performance, correctness, and enforce best practices.
-You can define custom rules through Semgrep's rule syntax or you can rely on rules created by the community or r2c.
-Rules are stored in an open-source [Semgrep Registry](https://github.com/returntocorp/semgrep-rules) that enables you to scan code without the need to write anything custom.
+You can define custom rules through Semgrep's rule syntax or rely on rules created by the community or r2c.
+Rules are stored in [Semgrep Registry](https://semgrep.dev/r) that enables you to scan code without the need to write anything custom.
+Semgrep Registry lives in an [open-source repository](https://github.com/returntocorp/semgrep-rules).

 The list below covers different kinds of Semgrep rules: